 The Placita de Quo Warranto, temp.
 Edward I-III listed Bryan de Brumpton, Herefordshire and Adam de Brumpton, Salop (Shropshire) 20 Edward I (during the twentieth year of King Edward I's reign.)

-Important Dates for the Bromton family
+Early History of the Bromton family

 This web page shows only a small excerpt of our Bromton research.
 Another 71 words (5 lines of text) covering the years 1436, 1436, 1440, 1508, 1690 and 1751 are included under the topic Early Bromton History in all our PDF Extended History products and printed products wherever possible.